The value of diversity and inclusion set to soar post-Covid

 “Diversity but no inclusion, can’t last long because people will feel like ‘this is not my home’.
 Or, inclusion without diversity is merely a club”

-“Creating an inclusive culture and attracting a diverse talent pool is in our best interest” argues Shiela Vinczeller, Chief Human Resources Officer at Aptargroup Inc. Consequently, business leaders are starting to rapidly recognise D&I’s importance to their future success.
+“Creating an inclusive culture and attracting a diverse talent pool is in our best interest” argues Shiela Vinczeller, Chief Human Resources Officer at Aptargroup Inc. Consequently, business leaders are starting to rapidly recognise the importance of diversity and inclusion to their future success.

 Diversity and inclusion are often used interchangeably, but they represent two stand-alone ideas.
 When we talk about diversity in the workplace, what we’re looking at is the make-up of our organisations.